wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 Applicable when [`wallarm_acl_export_enable`](#wallarm_acl_export_enable) is `on`.

-Sets the maximum amount of memory that Wallarm can use to store the data prepared for export.
+Sets the maximum amount of memory that Wallarm can use to store the data on the malicious requests from the denylisted IPs prepared for export.

 !!! info
     This parameter is set inside the http block.